juanpablocruz/sim-parser/README.md

 Please refer to the [grammar description file](/doc/tutorials/Grammar.md) for a formal description of the grammar

 ## Documentation
-You can check out the documentation in [here](https://dev.azure.com/sgs-swacoe-projects/SGS%20Pickles%20Jar/_wiki/wikis/SGS-Pickles-Jar.wiki/1222/SIM)
+You can check out the documentation in [the /docs folder](https://github.com/juanpablocruz/sim-parser/tree/main/doc)
 ## Built with
 - Javascript